Home | Blog

 Solar’s Impact on Your Roof Warranty

-Expecting each of them to issue detailed guidelines for solar installers is not realistic.
-So any reputable solar company will simply replace the installer’s workmanship warranty with a similar one of its own.
+A reputable solar company will simply replace your roof installer’s warranty with a ten warranty of its own.

 If your solar company doesn’t offer at least a 10-year workmanship warranty to cover the possibility that their installation might damage your roof, you should not use them.
 Any leaks that might occur after ten years, the solar company can reasonably argue would not be their fault.